INTERNATIONAL STUDENTS

 All education providers that enrol students on student visas need to be registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
 The Education Services for Overseas Students (ESOS) legislative framework also ensures that CRICOS-registered education providers meet nationally consistent standards in education delivery, facilities, the welfare of younger students, and provides tuition fee protection for international students.

 International education is Australia’s fourth largest export industry.
-Total export income generated by all international education activity in 2019-20 was $39.7 billion, including tuition fees from students studying outside Australia due to COVID travel restrictions.
+Total export income generated by all international education activity in 2023 was $47.8 billion.

-Most international students in Independent schools – 82 per cent – are in the secondary years (with senior secondary accounting for over half of secondary enrolments).
-The remaining 18 per cent are in primary schools.
+Most international students in Independent schools – 78 per cent – are in the secondary years (with junior secondary accounting for over half of secondary enrolments).
+The remaining 22 per cent are in primary schools.

-The most recent data shows that international student enrolments in all school sectors declined by 22 per cent between 2019 and 2022 and new student commencements declined by 23 per cent.
-The schools sector suffered a decline in international student enrolments of 51 per cent and new student commencements of 50 per cent over the same period.
+The most recent data shows that international student enrolments in all school sectors increased by 2.4 per cent since the start of COVID (between 2019 and 2023) and new student commencements increased by 10 per cent.
+Despite the small increase in international student enrolments and commencements since the start of COVID, the schools’ sector is still suffering a decline in international student enrolments of 38 per cent and new student commencements of 18 per cent over the same period.

 This large decline in international student enrolments and commencements between 2020 and 2021 was caused by the ongoing travel restrictions imposed on students due to COVID.
 Travel restrictions for students were lifted in December 2021.